schmalls/PowerShell-Docs/scripting/core-powershell/web-access/install-and-use-windows-powershell-web-access.md

 >
 >You cannot sign in until users have been granted access to the website
 >by adding authorization rules.
->For more information, see [Configure a restrictive authorization rule](#configure-a-restrictive-authorization-rule), in this topic, and [Authorization Rules and Security Features of Windows PowerShell Web Access](https://technet.microsoft.com/en-us/library/dn282394(v=ws.11).aspx).
+>For more information, see [configure a restrictive authorization rule](#configure-a-restrictive-authorization-rule), in this topic, and [Authorization Rules and Security Features of Windows PowerShell Web Access](https://technet.microsoft.com/en-us/library/dn282394(v=ws.11).aspx).

 ### Configure a restrictive authorization rule